-SEBI chief Madhabi Buch, spouse had stake in offshore entities tied to Adani scam, claims Hindenburg
+SEBI chief, spouse had stake in offshore entities tied to Adani scam, claims Hindenburg Research

-The fresh allegations suggest a quid pro quo between the Adani Group, Buch and private equity group Blackstone, where her husband Dhaval Buch was an advisor.
+The allegations suggest a quid pro quo between the Adani Group, SEBI chief Madhabi Buch and private equity firm Blackstone, where her husband is an advisor.

 Securities and Exchange Board of India Chairperson Madhabi Buch and her husband Dhaval Buch had “hidden stakes” in offshore entities tied to stock price manipulation and money laundering by the Adani Group, American short-seller Hindenburg Research alleged on Saturday citing whistleblower documents.

-Buch and her husband denied the allegations in a statement to the press.
+Madhabi and Dhaval Buch denied the allegations in a statement to the press.

-This came 18 months after the firm presented evidence in support of its claim that the Adani Group was behind “the largest con in corporate history”.
+This came 18 months after Hindenburg Research presented evidence in support of its claim that the Adani Group was behind “the largest con in corporate history”.

 Stay updated